sretcher/t-test-sharks/README.md

 Ha: u > 21

 where u is the true mean length of great white sharks around Bermuda.
-We are testing whether u is greater than 21 ft with a level of significance of 0.01
+We are testing whether u is greater than 21 ft with a level of significance of 0.05

 ## T-Test

 ![t_test](t_sharks.png)

+Using the p-value specified in the direction of the alternative hypothesis,